Trinomials, singular moduli and Riffaut's conjecture: Small discriminants

 \begin{proposition} Let~$\Delta$ be a discriminant with class number~$3$.
 Assume that~$\Delta$ is trinomial of signature $(m,n)$.
 Then ${p^{3n}<\lambda n+\mu}$, where $p,\lambda,\mu$ can be found in Table~\ref{tapenlen}.

 \end{proposition}

 \begin{proof} It is again by a \textsf{PARI} script.
-Let $H(t)$ be the Hilbert Class Polynomial of~$\Delta$ (the monic polynomial whose roots are the singular moduli of discriminant~$\Delta$) and~$d$ the biggest positive integer such that ${d^{-3}H(dt)\in \Z[t]}$.
+Let $H(t)$ be the Hilbert Class Polynomial of~$\Delta$ (the monic polynomial whose roots are the singular moduli of discriminant~$\Delta$).
+A verification with \textsf{PARI} shows that, for each of the 25 possible~$\Delta$, it has one real root (the dominant one) and two complex conjugate roots.

+Let~$d$ be the largest positive integer such that ${d^{-3}H(dt)\in \Z[t]}$.
 We want to apply Corollary~\ref{copadic} to the polynomial

-We pick a prime number~$p$ such that ${p\mid c}$, but ${p\nmid b}$; if there are several primes with this property, we take the biggest of them.
+We pick a prime number~$p$ such that ${p\mid c}$, but ${p\nmid b}$; our script shows the existence of at least one such~$p$ in all the 25 cases.
+If there are several~$p$ with this property, we take the largest of them.
 The prime chosen for each~$\Delta$ can be seen in Table~\ref{tapenlen}.
 As we verified, each of our primes satisfies ${(\Delta/p)=-1}$, which means that it is unramified in~$L$ (the splitting field of~$F$) and inert in ${\Q(\sqrt\Delta)}$, the quadratic subfield of~$L$, so we are indeed in the set-up of Corollary~\ref{copadic}.

 We calculate~$r_0$ and~$\nu_0$ as defined in Corollary~\ref{copadic}, using the method outlined in Remark~\ref{rehowcalculate}.
 Their values are in Table~\ref{tapenlen} as well.
 Corollary~\ref{copadic} implies that~\eqref{elowerm-n} holds true.
 As our script verified, we always have ${\nu_p(c)=3}$.
 This implies the lower bound